+The company understands that corruption will be effected and be as an important threat to social and economic development and unfair business operation which will effect to the company image regarding corporate governance, competitive ability and unacceptable company for both Thai and international.
+Moreover, it would decrease confidence of shareholders, investors and all stakeholders.
+Therefore, the company has been paying attention on doing business without supporting to business, individual or person who get involved in seeking benefit which should not get in both direct and indirect from using dishonestly authorization with clear method to cooperate and support with government and private sectors.
 The Company's Board of Director No.4/2015, November 11th, 2015, had approved appointment of Anti-Corruption Committee who plays important roles in setting system, supporting and promoting Anti-Corruption Policy in order to communicate to all staffs/employees and all related persons in all departments including risk assessment of activities having a chance to conflict with anti-corruption policy and setup review appropriate of system and measurement to be complied with business situation change, order, rules and regulations of law continuously.
-The duties and responsibilities of the committee are: